zackbcom/usenet_compose_files/README.md

 # things to look for

 .env file - SERVER_HOST should be your FQDN of your server, example: _server.domain.com_ It will be used by traefik and all of the servers.

+You also need to set up a path prefix in the configuration for most of these applications.
+Where/how to do that will vary, but look for something referring to "reverse proxy path" or the like and use "/application" or whatever you specify in the compose file.